The Hebrew University Logo

 • Mapping to Term Sheet

-Funding Rounds, and Post investment Value Creation
+Financing Rounds, and Post investment Value Creation

-Session 9: Funding Rounds
+Session 9: Financing Rounds

 • Understanding a company’s need for capital